United Kingdom: Prior to the Treaty of Union

 The English monarchs, through inheritance of substantial territories in France and claims to the French crown, were also heavily involved in conflicts in France, most notably the Hundred Years' War, while the Kings of Scots were in an alliance with the French during this period.
 Early modern Britain saw religious conflict resulting from the Reformation and the introduction of Protestant state churches in each country.
 The English Reformation ushered in political, constitutional, social and cultural change in the 16th century and established the Church of England.
 It defined a national identity for England and slowly, but profoundly, changed people's religious beliefs.
 Wales was fully incorporated into the Kingdom of England, and Ireland was constituted as a kingdom in personal union with the English crown.
-In what was to become Northern Ireland, the lands of the independent Catholic Gaelic nobility were confiscated and given to Protestant settlers from England and Scotland.
+During the Plantation of Ulster in the 17th century, the lands of the Catholic Gaelic nobility were confiscated by the Crown and granted to Protestant settlers from England and Scotland.

-The Bayeux Tapestry depicts the Battle of Hastings, 1066, and the events leading to it.
+James VI, King of Scotland, succeeded to the English and Irish thrones in 1603.

-In 1603 the kingdoms of England, Scotland and Ireland were united in a personal union when James VI of Scotland inherited the crowns of England and Ireland and moved his court from Edinburgh to London; each country nevertheless remained a separate political entity and retained its separate political, legal and religious institutions.
+The Union of the Crowns occurred in 1603 when James VI of Scotland inherited the thrones of England and Ireland, subsequently moving his court from Edinburgh to London.
+Although unified under a single monarch, the three realms remained entirely separate political entities, preserving their respective parliaments, judicial systems, and established churches.

 In the mid-17th century, all three kingdoms were involved in a series of connected wars (including the English Civil War) which led to the temporary overthrow of the monarchy, with the execution of King Charles I, and the establishment of the short-lived unitary republic of the Commonwealth of England, Scotland and Ireland.

 Although the monarchy was restored, the Interregnum along with the Glorious Revolution of 1688 and the subsequent Bill of Rights 1689 in England and Claim of Right Act 1689 in Scotland ensured that, unlike much of the rest of Europe, royal absolutism would not prevail, and a professed Catholic could never accede to the throne.
 The British constitution would develop on the basis of constitutional monarchy and the parliamentary system.
 With the founding of the Royal Society in 1660, science was greatly encouraged.
-During this period, particularly in England, the development of naval power and the interest in voyages of discovery led to the acquisition and settlement of overseas colonies, particularly in North America and the Caribbean.
+During this period, particularly in England, the development of naval power and an interest in voyages of discovery led to the acquisition and settlement of overseas colonies, particularly in North America and the Caribbean.